-It maintained that around 90% of the UK population believed that bad teeth add years to one’s age, yet only 40 % considered whether their own teeth might be doing that to themselves.
+It maintained that around 90% of the UK population believed bad teeth add years to one’s age, yet only 40 % considered whether their own teeth might be doing that to themselves.

 a) The appearance of obvious existing dental work and